alan-turing-institute/environment-and-sustainability-gc-community/docs/strategy/community-strategy.md

 ## GC Mission, vision and values
 - Mission of the GC to "harness knowledge to best effect [...] maximise the usefulness of our existing observations [...] leverage solutions and ideas seamlessly from across disciplines [...] bridge and integrate data and deploy solutions in a timely manner to help secure our planet for future generations." ([Turing E&S GC website](https://www.turing.ac.uk/research/environment-and-sustainability)) <mark>note this mission need to be stated more explictly on the website and our materials</mark>

 ## Strategy framework
-The community strategy is a set of principles which will guide decision making and resource allocation within the GC.
+The community strategy is a set of principles which can be used to guide decision making and resource allocation within the GC.
 Development of the strategy and strategic implementation plan will follow the below framework:
 1. **Diagnosis** - Understanding the baseline and the unique value proposition of the community.
 This phase will also uncover and develope measurable features of the community which can later be used to understand the efficacy of the strategy;
 2. **Design** - Developing a mission and vision for the community aligned with the mission of the GC.
 The community mission, vision and values should be co-designed with, and well understood by, the GC community and delivery team;
 3. **Execute** - Develop high-level initiatives and specific measureable actions which will help move the community towards achieving the mission and visions, in alignment with the values;